10 tips for connecting with older relatives in COVID-19 times

 • Listen to podcasts together or an audiobook through a free library service, ABC’s listen app, Apple podcasts, or Spotify.

-• Do an online class together – Eventbrite has gathered together the best online classes and workshops.
+• Do an online class together – try Eventbrite to find online events and classes.

 10. Give people purpose –